 During the AR 19 reporting period, a violation was issued by the County involving the Cabrillo-Dolores Subdivision, for unpermitted removal of three oak trees and noncompliance with GUP Condition K.2., relating to preconstruction surveys for nesting raptors and migratory birds.
-The required replacement trees will be planted following project completion, anticipated to be in AR 24 reporting period.
-There were no violations related to tree removal in the AR 23 reporting period.
+The required replacement trees were planted following project completion, in the AR 24 reporting period.
+There were no violations related to tree removal in the AR 24 reporting period.